BendyLand/Think/README.md

 # Think

-A statically-typed Scala-inspired language that compiles to machine code via LLVM!
+A statically-typed Scala-inspired language that compiles to machine code!

 'Think' aims to be a general-purpose language that balances functional and object-oriented paradigms, inspired by Scala's elegance but optimized for lightweight, standalone binaries.